Vegetarian Lemon Curd Oats

 - In a small mixing bowl, add the lemon juice and the cornstarch and whisk to thoroughly dissolve.

 - Use a spatula to add the lemon juice mixture to the coconut cream mixture and stir.
-Add the maple syrup and whisk again until well combined.
+Add the maple syrup and saffron and whisk again until well combined.

 - Place the saucepan over medium heat and bring to a low bubble, whisking often.
 It will start getting thick after 4-8 minutes.
 Use a rubber spatula for stirring to ensure the curd isn’t sticking to the bottom or sides of the pan.